isomerpages/nparks-railcorridor/_our-rail-corridor/Visit Rail Corridor.md

+#### **Safety During Bad Weather**

+For safety, during and immediately after bad weather, please seek cover at the nearest shelter available and avoid entering forested areas, including nature reserves and nature parks.

+Do note that when planning to go outdoors, you may dial 65427788 for weather forecasts.

 #### **Parks Permits and Applications**

 ·        A permit is required to conduct any activity that involves 30 or more participants along Rail Corridor.
 For more information, please [click here](https://www.nparks.gov.sg/services/parks-permits-and-applications).